 We began our ministry in Haiti in 1968 with the Child Sponsorship Program.
-In 1996, the Leadership Development Program began, and in 2003, we started the Child Survival Program.
+In 2003, we started the Survival Program for babies and their caregivers.

 In 1997, Guilbaud Saint-Cyr joined the ministry in Haiti as a program facilitator and became the operations coordinator in 1999.
 He was appointed country director in 2003.
 Before coming to our ministry, Guilbaud was a certified public accountant and the founder of the accounting firm COGEFISC Plus, which promotes financial integrity and accountability within various nongovernmental organizations and private businesses.

 Guilbaud taught management in various vocational institutions and helped launch several child advocacy agencies, including ROCHEPE, a Christian organization for child development.
 He serves as president of the Evangelical Press Council, is a board member of the Micah Challenge and currently serves as a Sunday school teacher and itinerant preacher.

 Holding a bachelor of arts degree in business management and a bachelor of science degree in accounting from the State University of Haiti, Port-au-Prince, Guilbaud also has a diploma in Advanced Leadership from Haggai Institute of Singapore and a diploma in Micro-enterprise Management.
 He is currently pursuing a master’s degree in organizational leadership from Azusa Pacific University, California.

 Implementing Church Partners are local churches in Haiti with whom we work to deliver child development programs and ministry in the field.

 - Spiritual Climate

 The influence of Voodoo is still strong in Haiti.
 Christian leaders live in constant spiritual warfare.
 Churches are growing numerically, but not necessarily in terms of spiritual growth because of the combining of the Christian faith with Voodoo and other cultural influences.